 In the foyer, Bradley stood leaning against the stairs with a bemused smile on his face.
 He was looking at Colin but at the same time through him.
 "Did that really just happen?"
 Bradley asked, his lips curling into a wide smile.

 Colin nodded.
 "I told you he'd be fine."

 "My dad spoke to you.
 Normally.
 Like a normal person talks to another normal person," Bradley said, gesticulation with his hands wildly.

 Colin stepped forward and slipped his hands into Bradley's, lacing their fingers.
 "Yes, he did, didn't he?"

-"Come on," Bradley said quietly, his eye's burning with joy.
-"I'll drive you home."
+"Come on," Bradley said quietly, his eyes burning with joy, "let's go for a drive."

-Bradley made his way leisurely down the driveway.
+Bradley made his way leisurely down to his car.
 "I'm still a bit dazed here," he said with a shake of his head.
 "Bloody hell!"
-He laughed and turned to look at Colin with a sillly grin.
+He laughed and turned to look at Colin with a silly grin.